Energy, Entropy and Information

 Recently (since the Covid-19 parenthesis), I put my two cents in this matter.

-The fundamental difference between logical and thermodynamic irreversibilities, or, Why Landauer's result cannot be a physical principle
+The fundamental difference between Boolean logic and thermodynamic irreversibilities, or, why Landauer's result cannot be a physical principle

 Translations: FR

-Landauer’s “principle” claims that erasing one bit of information necessarily dissipates at least Tln2 of heat into the surroundings, making a possibly logically irreversible operation also thermodynamically irreversible.
+Landauer’s “principle” claims that erasing one bit of information necessarily dissipates at least Tln2 of heat into the surroundings, making a possibly logically irreversible Boolean operation also thermodynamically irreversible.
 It is commonly accepted that this result is a fundamental principle of physics that definitively establishes the link between information and energy.
-Here we show that this result cannot be general.
-In fact it comes: 1) from a confusion between logical and thermodynamic irreversibilities and between logical and thermodynamic states, which is reminiscent of the classic Gibbs’ paradox about the joining of two volumes of the same gas; and 2) from two unnecessary constraints imposed on the erase procedure.
+Here, we show that this result cannot be general.
+In fact it comes (1) from a confusion between logical and thermodynamic irreversibilities and between logical and thermodynamic states, which is reminiscent of the classic Gibbs paradox about the joining of two volumes of the same gas, and (2) from two unnecessary constraints imposed on the erase procedure.

 Thermostatistics, information, subjectivity, why is this association so disturbing?